Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Method

 \section{Method}

-SAEGA discovers persona-steering prompts through a three-stage pipeline.
+Our framework discovers persona-steering prompts through a three-stage pipeline.
 First, we construct persona steering vectors that capture the direction of undesired behavioral traits in the model's representation space, using either direct representation differences or SAE latent-based approaches (Section~\ref{method:steering_vectors}).
-Second, we employ fluent gradient ascent to discover natural language prompts that maximally steer away from the target persona while maintaining fluency (Section~\ref{method:fluent_gradient_ascent}).
-Finally, we select effective prompts from the Pareto frontier based on validation performance (Section~\ref{method:prompt_selection}).
+Second, we employ fluent gradient ascent to discover prompts that maximally steer away from the target persona while maintaining fluency (Section~\ref{method:fluent_gradient_ascent}).
+Finally, we introduce how we initialize and select effective prompts from the Pareto frontier based on validation performance (Section~\ref{method:prompt_selection}).